chefdarek/chefdarek.github.io/aboutme.md

 **In the future I am seeking opportunities in:**
 - Computer Vision and Machine Perception
-- Novel approaches in Machine Learning and Design for Autonomous General Inquisition and Abstraction Agents
+- Novel approaches in Machine Learning and Design
 - Integrating Machine Learning in to the Global Food Chain to reduce waste and ecological impact
 - Large Scale Augmented / Generative Reality Events